Стратегии на образователната и научната политика

 The idea for “productive interactions” is put in the basis of an overall model for evaluating research impacts that includes: (i) direct interactions – face-to-face communications between researchers and stakeholders; (ii) indirect interactions – dissemination of materials or artefacts that facilitate an improved communication; (iii) financial interactions – reflecting the monetary contributions that support collaborative research efforts.
 The proposed framework aims to enhance the evaluation of social impacts by illuminating the pathways through which research influences societal change (Spaapen & van Drooge 2011).

 Some contemporary authors note that research impact is inherently subjective, often perceived differently by various stakeholders depending on their contexts and interests (Reed & Rudman 2023).
 Three critical considerations are expected to enhance the likelihood that research outcomes are beneficial.
 Firstly, “sensitivity to context” appears crucial for researchers as much as it involves recognizing local processes, cultural norms, and community dynamics that influence how research is received and utilized.
 By engaging stakeholders early in the research process, researchers can tailor their approaches to better align with community needs and expectations.
 Second, “representation of diverse voices” requires effective representation of affected groups which is vital for achieving sustainable and socially desirable outcomes.
-In particular, this may involve addressing barriers to engagement of relevant actors that originate from scarcity of resources and insucient communication.
+In particular, this may involve addressing barriers to engagement of relevant actors that originate from scarcity of resources and insufficient communication.
 Third, “management of power dynamics” acknowledges power imbalances which hinder the fostering of equitable research environments.
 For example, knowledge creation and dissemination are influenced by existing power relations which can lead to marginalization of certain actors.
 By recognizing these dynamics, researchers can work towards creating more inclusive processes that elevate traditionally underrepresented voices (Reed & Rudman 2023).
-Academic entrepreneurship is identified as such an inclusive process as far as it involves actors from the research communities and targets various benefits defined as academic-business results, e.g. applied research publications, licenses, patents, operations of technology transfer oces, etc. (Sterev 2023).
+Academic entrepreneurship is identified as such an inclusive process as far as it involves actors from the research communities and targets various benefits defined as academic-business results, e.g. applied research publications, licenses, patents, operations of technology transfer offices, etc. (Sterev 2023).

 Vutsova et al. (2023) pay attention to the multifaceted nature of evaluating academic research that induces the importance of a holistic approach.
 It transcends the traditional metrics, advocating for an assessment framework which incorporates diverse indicators of research quality and impact.
 The inclusion of qualitative assessments and the consideration of societal and economic impacts of research highlights the limitations of citation counts and journal impact factors as sole indicators of research excellence.
 This approach points out that the traditional metrics can incentivize quantity over quality and may overlook significant research that does not conform to mainstream trends.
 Some adverse effects related to research evaluation are discussed in Lambovska (2023) where a structured conceptual framework proposed to mitigate them.
 The “dark side” to research evaluation is characterized by negative consequences that can arise within the evaluation process.
 These adverse effects can manifest in various forms, impacting not only the individual researchers but also the institutions and the broader academic community.
 One such effect is the pressure on researchers to publish in high-impact journals, which can lead to a “publish or perish” culture, often at the expense of research quality and integrity.
 Additionally, the emphasis on quantitative metrics, such as citation counts, can overshadow the actual impact and relevance of the research to society.
 The proposed framework offers possible practical applications for university and government research evaluation systems oriented to improving academic governance (Lambovska 2023).

 A comprehensive analysis of the current state of social impact measurement is provided by Feor et al. (2023) identifying common practices, challenges, and future research directions in the field.
 This review indicates various definitions of social impact, emphasizing that it encompasses all social and cultural consequences of actions that alter how individuals and communities live and interact.
 This broad understanding is asserted to be crucial for developing effective measurement frameworks.
 Several established models for measuring social impact are discussed, e.g. “Social Return on Investment” (SROI) that quantifies social value related to the investment; “Impact Reporting and Investment Standards” (IRIS+) which provides a standardized framework for measuring social, environmental, and financial performance; “Global Reporting Initiative” (GRI) that offers guidelines for sustainability reporting; “Social Accounting and Audit” (SAA) striving to evaluate the organizational social performance through stakeholder engagement.
-The analysis identifies several challenges in measuring social impact, including the lack of consensus on indicators and measurement methods; diculties in attributing specific impacts to particular interventions (due to complex causal relationships); data availability issues, particularly regarding longitudinal data that captures changes over time.
+The analysis identifies several challenges in measuring social impact, including the lack of consensus on indicators and measurement methods; difficulties in attributing specific impacts to particular interventions (due to complex causal relationships); data availability issues, particularly regarding longitudinal data that captures changes over time.

 The impact of interdisciplinary sustainability research is discussed by Rau et al. (2018) exploring various challenges and opportunities.
 The authors emphasize that despite the growing importance of these issues, sustainability research often struggles to achieve visibility and recognition in both scientific and societal contexts.
-Sustainability research inherently requires collaboration across various disciplines, however, the integration of knowledge from environmental, economic, and social sciences is often insuciently realized in practice.
+Sustainability research inherently requires collaboration across various disciplines, however, the integration of knowledge from environmental, economic, and social sciences is often insufficiently realized in practice.
 Interdisciplinary sustainability research frequently remains “invisible”, meaning its contributions are not adequately acknowledged or utilized by policymakers and practitioners.
 This invisibility can lead to missed opportunities for translating research findings into actionable policies or practices.
 Furthermore, understanding the specific context in which research operates is crucial.
 Recognizing local conditions, stakeholder needs, and existing power dynamics can enhance the relevance and applicability of research outcomes.
 Contextual awareness allows researchers to tailor their work to better meet societal needs (Rau et al. 2018).
 Particular case in this respect is the boost of R&D in Artificial Intelligence for which specifically focused EU policies towards the development of “Common European Data Spaces” (e.g. Digital Europe Programme) aim in the digital transformation of Europe which directly induces societal impacts of contemporary ICT research (Molhova & Biolcheva 2023).

 A more pragmatic strand in the literature on research impact assessment in the context of sustainability often focus on the evolving landscape of sustainability indicators and their role in assessing progress toward sustainable development.
 Laedre et al. (2015) focus on identifying and establishing effective indicators for sustainability impact assessments.
 It is argued that relevant indicators are crucial for evaluating the environmental, social, and economic impacts of projects and policies aimed at promoting sustainability.
 They should provide quantifiable data that helps stakeholders understand the effectiveness of sustainability initiatives and inform decision making processes.
 Specific criteria for selecting indicators are outlined, including relevance, measurability, clarity, and ability to reflect changes over time.
 Particular emphasis is put on engaging the stakeholders in the indicator development process.
 Involving diverse groups ensures that the selected indicators reflect the needs and priorities of those affected by sustainability initiatives, enhancing their legitimacy and acceptance.